 The Clergy and Staff

-In January 2019, the Reverend Cynthia L. Seifert began a new ministry in Lebanon as Priest in Charge of Church of the Epiphany.
-She came to profound faith in Jesus Christ as the teenager while living in Stone Mountain, Georgia.
+In January 2019, the Reverend Cynthia L. Seifert began ministry in Lebanon as Priest in Charge of Church of the Epiphany.

-Prior to ordination she served as a Professional Youth Minister at Church of our Savior, Glensaw, Pennsylvania and St. Bartholomew's, Nashville, Tennessee.
+Prior to ordination she served as the Youth Minister at Church of our Savior, Glenshaw, Pennsylvania and St. Bartholomew's, Nashville, Tennessee.
 She was Chaplain Resident at the Alvin C. York Tennessee Valley Medical Center in acute medicine, long term geriatric psychology and substance abuse rehabilitation.

-She's lived in Mount Juliet since 2014 with her husband is also a clergy person and her school aged daughter who attends Wilson County Schools.
+She has lived in Mount Juliet since 2014 with her husband, a Methodist Pastor, and her school aged daughter.
 She loves photography and spending time with her family. email: email@example.com

-He is the Manager of Corporate Credit for LifeWay Christian Resources, Nashville, where he also served as Chapel Organist.
+He retired from LifeWay Christian Resources in December 2019 after completing nearly 34 years of service as Manager of Corporate Credit and where he also served as one of the Chapel Organist.
 He is a member of the Nashville Chapter of the American Guild of Organists, where he has served in various leadership positions.
 He was the Registrar of the AGO National Convention held in Nashville in 2012.
 He has served as a supply or interim organist for many years serving in the following churches, First Baptist, First United Methodist, First Presbyterian all in Lebanon, Blakemore United Methodist, Crievewood Baptist, Eastland Baptist, Edgefield Baptist, Judson Baptist, Brook Hollow Baptist, Brook Haven Cumberland Presbyterian, Brush Hill Cumberland Presbyterian, City Road United Methodist, Vine Street Christian, all in Nashville, First Presbyterian, Gallatin, First Presbyterian, Hendersonville , First Baptist, St. Rose Catholic Church, First Cumberland Presbyterian, all in Murfreesboro, First Presbyterian, Old Hickory and many others.

 He is married to the former Judy E. Gaskin of Haleyville, Alabama, who is Vice President for Finance of Cumberland University, Lebanon.
-They have two children, Dr. Bradley (Beth) Jordan and Lauren (Andy) Pack and. two grandsons A. J and Arlo Pack.
+They have two children, Dr. Bradley Jordan and Lauren (Andy) Pack and.
+Three grandsons Amon Jerry (AJ), Arlo Claude, and John Page Pack.